LeeCampbell/ArtemisWest-Mayfair/Readme.txt

 Mayfair is a graphical investment calculator application aim to help people understand how the composition of simple transactions for an investments can manifest themselves.

-A key gaol of Mayfair is to help Property Investors choose between investments given market information such as *Interest rates
+A key goal of Mayfair is to help Property Investors choose between investments given market information such as *Interest rates
  *Market value
  *Expected rental income